meteor/vue3-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 At this point you probably can try to explore more the app and add a register form by your own.
 You already know how to menage refs, insert datas, and create components.
 But feel free to just keep following the tutorial and add the register form later.

 > Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/vue3-tutorial/tree/master/src/simple-todos/step07)

-In the next step we are going to start using Methods to only change the data after checking some conditions.